 The drawing of geometric shapes is a large part of the initial development of artistic technique.
 Shapes are applied when blocking out areas of any drawing.
 Look closely and you can see a wide array of shapes within each drawing.
-Shapes are the foundation of drawing not only living figures, but still life and landscape drawings and paintings.
+Shapes are the foundation of drawing not only living figures but still life and landscape drawings and paintings.

 Any subject can be broken down into simple shapes.
-This is the basis of sketching.
+This is the basis for sketching.
 It is best to begin your pencil sketch very lightly so that the initial structure of lines can be erased later.
 When studying a reference, look first for the general shapes that make up its outline.
 Once the basic shapes are arranged and sized correctly, begin to soften lines and angles to better match the reference.
 As detail is added to the rendering, the drawing will come to life.

 Shading is the next step in life drawing class.
 Light to dark shading determines the value of particular areas of the drawing.
-The intensity of light on a given area of life or object is the means in which we determine its dimensions.
+The intensity of light on a given area of life or object is the means by which we determine its dimensions.

-Shading techniques consist of classic shading, hatching, crosshatching and stippling.
+Shading techniques consist of classic shading, hatching, crosshatching, and stippling.
 Keeping the pencil sharp will ensure uniformity while executing these techniques.